pettik/Engeto--home-work_3/README.md

 ## Description

-The bonus task is designed to review what we learned during the previous lesson **3.2: Responsive Web Design II** at the [Engeto Front-end Developer Academy](https://engeto.cz/webova-akademie/).
-Complete the task in VS Code, and you can check it against the reference solution below at the end:
+The bonus task serves to review what we have learned during the previous lesson **3.2: Responsive Web Design II.** at the [Engeto Front-end Developer Academy](https://engeto.cz/webova-akademie/).
+The task is completed in VS Code and can be compared with the reference solution below:

 ### Reference HTML Solution